carpentries/docs.carpentries.org/source/community/carpentrycon.md

 ## Description of CarpentryCon

-CarpentryCon is The Carpentries key biennial community-building and networking event that brings together newer and more experienced community members to share knowledge, to network, to develop new skills, and to develop strategies for building strong local communities. **_This handbook details what is needed to run a fully virtual event with a focus on accessibility and inclusivity. _**A handbook detailing a hybrid event will be developed and made available at a later time.
+CarpentryCon is The Carpentries key biennial community-building and networking event that brings together newer and more experienced community members to share knowledge, to network, to develop new skills, and to develop strategies for building strong local communities.
+This handbook details what is needed to run a fully virtual event with a focus on accessibility and inclusivity.
+A handbook detailing a hybrid event will be developed and made available at a later time.

 ### Roles and Responsibilities of Committee Members

 The CarpentryCon Committee for a virtual event should include no more than ten community members and two primary Core Team liaisons.
 To support planning across time zones, there should be an Eastern Committee and Western Committee that has members located in time zones within the eastern and western hemispheres.
-Each group will include individuals serving in the following roles:[Committee Chair](#chairs), [Program Lead](#program-lead), [Communications Lead](#communications-lead),[Accessibility Lead](#accessibility-lead), and [Core Team Liaison](#core-team-members).
+Each group will include individuals serving in the following roles: [Committee Chair](#chairs), [Program Lead](#program-lead), [Communications Lead](#communications-lead), [Accessibility Lead](#accessibility-lead), and [Core Team Liaison](#core-team-members).

 This section of the handbook includes the roles and responsibilities of each committee member with a link to relevant guides and resources and the time commitment required.
 All time estimates are approximated based on implementation of past events.